jpedro/tabl/README.md

 ## Todos

-- [ ] Runes are not printed correctly.
+- [ ] Runes, nils and prob others are not printed correctly.
 - [ ] Support alternate row colours.
 - [ ] Columns and Values should be their own structs.
 Avoids duplicated calls.